Networks with StarLib rates#

 The intended way to access StarLib rates in pynucastro is through a StarLibLibrary.
 When an instance of StarLibLibrary is created without an argument, it returns a Library holding instances of StarLibRate at their respective median values, i.e., no sampling is performed.

 To enable sampling, we must pass a seed.
-This seed can be an integer of an array of integers.
-Here, we create several sampled libraries with arbitrarily fixed seeds to ensure reproducibility.
+This seed can be passed when a StarLibLibrary is initialized or we can resample an existing StarLibLibrary.
+Here, we demonstrate the latter by writing out several basic CNO networks.
+Note that the seeds are chosen arbitrarily to ensure reproducibility.

 import numpy as np